How to create and manage scorecards

 Company settings > Coaching > Scorecards

-Download all of the answers for a specific scorecard, included scorecards that are private, as a CSV file.
-Each line in the file represents a single completed scorecard and includes the answers, additional notes, who was scored, on what call, and when.
+Download all of the answers for a specific scorecard, including scorecards that are private, as a CSV file.
+Here’s how:

-2. Click on the scorecard to open it, then clickMoreIconin the top right corner and choose Export to CSV.
+1. Open the scorecard, then clickMoreIconin the top right corner and choose Export to CSV.

 Settings page for scorecards with options to publish and export to CSV.